Print

 • 1/2 cup blanched almonds (whole or slivered)

-• 1/4 cup hazelnuts with or without skin (without skin is quicker and easier)
+• 1/4 cup hazelnuts (without skin)

 • 4 large garlic cloves, peeled